WiRL Publications

 This section includes links to resources and publications by, or collated by, WiRL

-Cartagena +40 Process
+Guidance for Cartagena +40 process

 In September 2024, WiRL made a submission regarding the particular challenges that women refugees face in the Latin America and Caribbean region to inform the Cartagena +40 process and next ten-year action plan.